th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/_index.md

   href: "https://github.com/th2-net/th2-check1"
 ---
 ## Overview
-**check1** is a component of the th2 system that checks if the messages sent by the system under test (a real  exchange or simulator) are accurate.
-This process is called _verification_.
-The verification is an essential part of the testing process as it allows you to ensure, that the system is properly functioning.
-The verification is done by comparing the actual results to the expected results.
-You can create a script or a model that contains the expected results and send it to the **check1**.
+**check1** is the component of the th2 system that checks if a message(s) sent by the system under test (a real exchange or simulator) is accurate.
+This process is called **verification**.
+Verification is an essential part of the testing process because it allows you to ensure that a system is functioning properly.
+Verification is performed by comparing the actual results produced by a system to your expected results.
+You can write a script or create a model to send your expected results to **check1**.

 By using **check1** you will be able to: